 First of all, emails should undergo an accuracy checkout of SPF-record and DKIM-signature.
-SPF-record must be present in domain of DNS and allow email sending on behalf of the domain’s name from a certain IP-address.
+SPF-record must be present in the domain of DNS and allow email sending on behalf of the domain’s name from a certain IP-address.
 DKIM allows to identify a sender.

 Step 1.
 Ensure the email underwent a checkout

-To ensure if the email underwent SPF and DKIM checkout, open its headers in the email client, find Authentication-Results and make sure there is “pass” after spf and dkim.
+To ensure if the email underwent SPF and DKIM checkout, open its headers in the email client, find Authentication-Results and make sure there is “pass” after SPF and DKIM.
 It means that the email underwent a checkout.

 In Gmail it looks like this:

 Use a header “precedence:bulk” in bulk emails for people to know what you send.

 Be sure to include unsubscribe link in the email.
 It should be easy-to-see, have adequate size and font colour.